solodev/cloud-documentation/src/Overview/index.md

 ## Sign up for an Account

-Join Solodev cloud by providing a few pieces of information.
+Join Solodev Cloud by providing a few pieces of information.

 <img src="../../../images/sign-up-for-account.png" alt="signup" style="width: 100%; display: block"></a>

 **Name** | **Description**
 :--- | ---
-First Name | Enter your First Name
+First Name | Input your first name
-Last Name | Enter your Last Name
+Last Name | Input your last name
-Username | Enter a unique username.
+Username | Enter a unique username
-Email | Enter your email
-Password | Choose your password
+Email | Input email address where you will receive communications related to your Solodev account Password | Create a password

 !!!Note:
-For your password you will need to use at least 8 characters long with a number, an uppercase letter and a special character.
+For your password you will need to use at least 8 characters with a number, an uppercase letter and a special character.
 !!!